ztNIE/ztNIE.github.io/_posts/2025-09-26-terraform-module.markdown

 1. how each module will work with each other, which resource should belong to which module.
 2. Defining the vars and outputs of the modules before implementation, as if you're designing APIs.

-It would save so much time from changing things back and forth.
+> We would have saved so much time if we invested in module design in the beginning.

 ## Beware of future breaking changes and one-way doors.

 We're aiming for a neat, clean, nice first release that dazzles developers, but be aware of the extensibility of the modules.

 There are certain decisions that's hard to change later, certain doors are only one-way.

 > The definition for "breaking change" of the following discussion is: if a new release needs the user to _change_ their terraform template, like adding `moved, removed` resources, changing variable name, etc., it is a **breaking change**.
+>
 > A minor version release is a version user can safely bump up the number and get a `No changes.` from `terraform plan`.

 ### Future breaking changes:

    1. Variable/output name or type change.
+   Naming change sounds trivial, but it will requires users to update their terraform configuration, which makes it a __BREAKING CHANGE__.
    i.e. From
        ```terraform
        variable "security_group_id" {